 JUMPSTART MEMBER RESPONSIBILITIES

-Jumpstart members complete an intensive commitment and make a substantial impact in the life of young children.
-During the school year, members serve 300 hours, 8-12 hours per week by fulfilling the following responsibilities:
+AmeriCorps members complete an intensive commitment and make a substantial impact in the life of young children.
+During the school year, AmeriCorps members serve 300 hours, 8-12 hours per week by fulfilling the following responsibilities in two main settings:

 - Able to verbally communicate with peers, Jumpstart staff, children, children’s families and classroom teachers, both in person and over virtual settings.